 The Narrative Fallacy

 When I first moved to LA, I didn’t have enough money to buy a bed.
 I borrowed an IKEA futon and slept on the floor for almost two months.
+Now I know that you can get some really comfortable futons these days, especially if you look on somewhere like ReviewingThis, but this thing I was sleeping on was definitely not that.
 I was so stressed and scared that I would wake up in the middle of the night just soaked in sweat.
 My parents practically disowned me.

 Here’s the thing, I could make that all into some dramatic story – like it was this harrowing experience that stays with me – but to be frank, I have almost no recollection of that time.
 Not because I blocked it out or anything, but because it didn’t seem worth remembering.
 I worked through it and now I’ve got things back where I like them.